-IF IN EYES: Contact with wet (unhardened) cement, cement mixtures or concrete dust can cause effects ranging from irritation to serious eye damage/burns and blindness.
+IF IN EYES: masonry dust can cause effects ranging from irritation to serious eye damage/burns and blindness.
 Note: the level of irritation/damage is dependent on the quantity of the product, the pH, and the length of time exposed.
 E.g., if product is washed out of the eye immediately, effects will be minor.
-However, if dust or wet concrete is left in contact with the eye, serious damage/blindness could result.
+However, if masonry dust is left in contact with the eye, serious damage/blindness could result.

-IF ON SKIN: Contact with wet (unhardened) cement can cause skin irritation or severe chemical burns (third degree).
+IF ON SKIN: Wetted dry masonry dust can cause severe chemical burns (third degree).
 Brief exposure to the skin (i.e., washed off immediately) can result in irritation.
-However, if the cement or dust is left on the skin for an extended time (e.g., if inside boots or absorbed through overalls), burns to the skin are possible.
+However, if the dust is left on the skin for an extended time (e.g., if inside boots or absorbed through overalls), burns to the skin are possible.
 Thickening of the skin and/or rash is also possible.
-Contact with dry cement can cause skin irritation.
+Contact with dry masonry dust can cause skin irritation.